Where to sleep in a vineyard

 The tourism mecca of Central Otago captivates visitors with a wide range of excellent cellar door facilities and wine-tourism activities – so staying at a vineyard is all part of the experience and there are plenty of options.

-At the historic Gibbston Valley winery a luxury lodge and spa rank amongst Queenstown’s newest luxury accommodation.
-There are 24 stylish vineyard villas, an exclusive wine cellar, small movie theatre, private meeting rooms for business travellers, and relaxing communal areas for wining and dining indoors and out – not to mention the luxurious 'vinotherapy' spa treatment.
+At the historic Gibbston Valley Winery is a luxury lodge and spa with 24 stylish vineyard villas, an exclusive wine cellar, small movie theatre, private meeting rooms for business travellers, and relaxing communal areas for wining and dining indoors and out – not to mention the luxurious 'vinotherapy' spa treatment.

 Other vineyard accommodation in the area includes Grey Ridge with a secluded Vineyard Suite and Orchard Studio available to guests.
 The highlight is star- gazing on Grey Ridge where the night skies are unpolluted by smog and light.

-At Judge Rock, known for its award-winning pinot noir wines, a newly renovated cottage offers bed and breakfast accommodation set amongst the vineyard’s attractive gardens and is ideal for people using the Central Otago Rail Trail.
+At Judge Rock, known for its award-winning Pinot Noir wines, their cottage offers bed and breakfast accommodation set amongst the vineyard’s attractive gardens and is ideal for people using the Central Otago Rail Trail.

 For more information about New Zealand wine...